Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

 Summary: The Graco 4Ever vs Extend2Fit Car Seats

 So if you look at the Graco 4ever vs Extend2Fit car seats, the big difference is that the 4ever has more modes.
 While the Extend2Fit will get you the 5 extra inches of room, it won’t give you booster seat options.
-Price wise, the 4ever is usually a bit more expensive because you are paying for those 2 extra modes.
+Price-wise, the 4ever is usually a bit more expensive because you are paying for those 2 extra modes.
 Other than that, they are nearly the same car seat.

 You can see the different models for the Graco 4ever and the Graco Extend2Fit car seats.
 But then there’s the Graco 4ever Extend2Fit.
-Since that car seat has most of the features that the other ones have, and it covers both the 4Ever convertibility and the Extend2Fit roominess, I’m going to go over that one in depth.
+Since that car seat has most of the features that the other ones have, and it covers both the 4Ever convertibility and the Extend2Fit roominess, I’m going to go over that one in-depth.
 Here goes.

-What Exactly Comes with an All-in-One?
+What Exactly Comes with a 4-in-1 Car Seat?

 Let’s take a quick look at what this seat is.
 There are 4 modes: